Coconut Carrot Cake Cupcakes

 Cool, creamy, and smooth-as-silk cream cheese frosting complements the warm spices in carrot cake.
 Want to jazz it up?
 Try my brown butter cream cheese frosting or cinnamon cream cheese frosting.
 You can even add a little coconut extract to really amp up the coconut flavor.

 I used an Ateco 808 large round piping tip.
-Want to see a super quick video of how I frosted them?
-This method is simple.

 The coconut carrot cake cupcakes taste even better after a few hours because the flavors have settled, mingled, and married.
 The moisture prevails and the cream cheese frosting sets into the tops.
 They’re the perfect treat to make ahead of time– even a day or 2 before.
 I had these in the fridge for a couple days before our friends came over for dinner last weekend.
 And, 2 days later, they tasted AWESOME.